ellieyu0121/ds-n-algorithms-java/Lectures/2/readme.md

 the operations of an abstract type can be classified as follows:

 1. Creators: create a new object of the type.
 A creator may take an object as an argument, but not an object of the type being constructed.
 2. Producers: create new objects from the old objects of the type
 3. Observers: take objects of the abstract type and return objects of a differnet type.
 4. Mutators: change objects

+<h3>ADTs</h3>

+There are two parts to each ADT:

+1. The public or external part, which consists of:
+	a.
+The conceptual picture (the user's view of what the object looks like, how the structure is organized)
+	b. the conceptual operations (what the user can do with ADT)
+2. The private or internal part, which consists of:
+	a. the representation (how the structure is actually stored)
+	b. the implementation of the operations (the actual code)